Historic Quaker Houses of Bucks County, PA

 Barn at the Gilbert Farm:

 This is a frame bank barn with a forebay and stone stables.
-A haybarn projects ninety degrees from the main barn, and has an entry into the barnyard and wagon doors.
+A hay barn projects at a right angle from the main barn and has an entry into the barnyard and wagon doors.

 Links: